Jdickson96/Sparta-Global-Training-Code/README.md

 > * Values
 > * References to the heap

 The Stack stores `value types` which store their data directly, these include `enums`, `int` and `structs`.
 These are small and have a fixed size, where copying the address would take the same amount of time as copying the actual data.
+These are called `primative types` and have default values.

 Local variables are **Popped** off the Stack when they go out of scope (for example when a variable is declared in a method and you leave that method).